MIMBCD-UI/prototype-multi-modality/README.md

 The [`prototype-multi-modality`](https://github.com/MIMBCD-UI/prototype-multi-modality) repository is distributed under the terms of both [Academic License](https://github.com/MIMBCD-UI/prototype-multi-modality/blob/master/ACADEMIC.md) and [Commercial License](https://github.com/MIMBCD-UI/prototype-multi-modality/blob/master/COMMERCIAL.md), for academic and commercial purpose, respectively.
 For more information regarding the [License](https://github.com/MIMBCD-UI/prototype-multi-modality/blob/master/LICENSE.md) of the hereby repository, just follow both [ACADEMIC](https://github.com/MIMBCD-UI/prototype-multi-modality/blob/master/ACADEMIC.md) and [COMMERCIAL](https://github.com/MIMBCD-UI/prototype-multi-modality/blob/master/COMMERCIAL.md) files.

+#### Intellectual Property

+The content of the present repository has obtained the patent right of [World Intellectual Property Organization (WIPO)](https://www.wipo.int) invention.
+Moreover, the hereby invention of the [`prototype-multi-modality`](https://github.com/MIMBCD-UI/prototype-multi-modality) repository is under protection of the patent number **[WO2022071818A1](https://patents.google.com/patent/WO2022071818A1)** with the application number **PCT/PT2021/050029**.
+The title of the invention is "*Computational Method and System for Improved Identification of Breast Lesions*", registered under the WO patent office.

 ### Acknowledgments

 A special thanks to [Chris Hafey](https://www.linkedin.com/in/chafey/), the propelling person of [CornerstoneJS](https://cornerstonejs.org/), who also developed the [cornerstoneDemo](https://github.com/chafey/cornerstoneDemo).
 Not forgetting the three supporters of the CornerstoneJS library, [Aloïs Dreyfus](https://www.linkedin.com/in/alois-dreyfus), [Danny Brown](http://dannyrb.com/) and [Erik Ziegler](https://www.npmjs.com/~swederik).
 We also would like to give a special thanks to [Erik Ziegler](https://www.npmjs.com/~swederik) who support several [issues](https://groups.google.com/forum/#!forum/cornerstone-platform) during this path.